 READ ALSO: Stolen Moments

-This year, Gabi was an angle for the second year and Bella was the lead soldier in the brigade and the biggest bonbon.
+This year, Gabi was an angel for the second year and Bella was the lead soldier in the brigade and the biggest bonbon.
 Both girls did an amazing job and I’m not just saying that as their mom, I’m saying that as an avid ballet enthusiast.

 The one thing that I will never forget about this year’s Nutcracker is not the backstage drama (which there is always plenty of), the difficulty of quick change make-up and costume changes or even the sheer coma-like exhaustion we all succumb to during Nutcracker season, no the thing I will never forget is seeing my daughters’ faces light up as soon as the music begins to swell.